Cutaway (filmmaking): Usage

 The most common use of cutaway shots in dramatic films is to adjust the pace of the main action, to conceal the deletion of some unwanted part of the main shot, or to allow the joining of parts of two versions of that shot.
 For example, a scene may be improved by cutting a few frames out of an actor's pause; a brief view of a listener can help conceal the break.
 Or the actor may fumble some of his lines in a group shot; rather than discarding a good version of the shot, the director may just have the actor repeat the lines for a new shot, and cut to that alternate view when necessary.

 Cutaways are also used often in older horror films in place of special effects.
 For example, a shot of a zombie getting its head cut off may, for instance, start with a view of an axe being swung through the air, followed by a close-up of the actor swinging it, then followed by a cut back to the now severed head.
 George A. Romero, creator of the Dead Series, and Tom Savini pioneered effects that removed the need for cutaways in horror films.

 In news broadcasting and documentary work, the cutaway is used much as it would be in fiction.
 On location, there is usually just one camera to film an interview, and it is usually trained on the interviewee.
 Often, there is also only one microphone.
-After the interview, the interviewer usuallys repeat his questions while he is being filmed, with pauses that act as if the answers are listened to.
+After the interview, the interviewer usually repeats his questions while he is being filmed, with pauses that act as if the answers are listened to.
 These shots can be used as cutaways.
 Cutaways to the interviewer, called noddies, can also be used to cover cuts.

 The cutaway does not necessarily contribute any dramatic content of its own, but is used to help the editor assemble a longer sequence.
 For that reason, editors choose cutaways related to the main action, such as another action or object in the same location.
 For example, if the main shot is of a man walking down an alley, possible cutaways may include a shot of a cat on a nearby dumpster or a shot of a person watching from a window overhead.

+The animated series Family Guy is noted for its frequent use of cutaway gags, where the main plot is interrupted by comical gags in unrelated scenarios.
+This has been described to be oversaturated within Family Guy's humor to an extent where it received unfavorable comparisons between contemporaries The Simpsons and South Park, leading to the former removing cutaway gags from future episodes and mockery from the latter.